Interaction Renormalization

 @assert S[1]^2 + S[2]^2 ≈ -O[2, 0]/3 + (5/2)*I

-See below for an explicit definition of Stevens operators as polynomials of the spin operators.
+The Stevens operators $\mathcal{O}_{k, q}$ are defined below as $k$th order polynomials of the spin operators.

 Renormalization procedure for :dipole mode

 Sunny will typically operate in one of two modes: :SUN or :dipole.
 The former faithfully represents quantum spin as an SU(N) coherent-state which, for our purposes, is an $N$-component complex vector.
 In contrast, :dipole mode constrains the coherent-state to the space of pure dipoles.
-Here, Sunny will automatically renormalize the magnitude of each Stevens operator to achieve maximal consistency with :SUN mode.
+Here, Sunny will automatically renormalize the magnitude of each Stevens expectation value to achieve maximal consistency with :SUN mode.
 This procedure was derived in D. Dahlbom et al., [arXiv:2304.03874].

 By way of illustration, consider a quantum operator $\hat{\mathcal{H}}_{\mathrm{local}}$ giving a single-ion anisotropy for one site.
-In Stevens operators,
+It can be expanded in Stevens operators,

 \[\hat{\mathcal H}_{\mathrm{local}} = \sum_{k, q} A_{k,q} \hat{\mathcal{O}}_{k,q},\]